The Best Roasted Broccoli Recipe

 It goes without saying that many vegetables taste better once caramelized and roasted in the oven.
 This isn’t ground breaking news, but broccoli is one of my all-time favorites.

 So, here’s the deal.
-I actually posted a version of this dish a long time ago (read: multiple years ago), but I’ve adjusted and improved the recipe and felt it deserved new life!
+I actually posted a version of this roasted broccoli recipe a long time ago, but I’ve adjusted and improved the recipe and felt it deserved new life!

 New and improved recipe, new pictures, all good things.
 Most often, I like to move forward and share new recipes, but sometimes the old ones need some love and attention, you know?

 It goes without being said that this recipe serves 3 to 4 people (in ‘normal’ world), but don’t be surprised if you find yourself consuming all of it in one sitting!
 It is that good.
 Just read the reader reviews below if you don’t believe me!

 - ¼ cup extra virgin olive oil